SESYNC-ci/CSI-2015/Lessons/R/05_intro-functions.md

 Intro to functions
 ======================================

-# Goals for understanding:
-# 1. how to use apply() family
-# 2. define default arguments in a function
-# 3. how to supply arguments to functions
-# 4. define a function with function(){}

-# for a (each) species, find the date of the maximum number of observations
+Say we want to find the date of the maximum number of observations of a species

+One way to do that:

-# aggregate number of observations by survey date
+* aggregate number of observations by survey date
-# subset surveys by the given species
+* subset surveys by the given species
-# find row with max - sort by x
+* find row with max by sorting
-# return date, or return date and number of observations (argument to function?)
+* return date, or return date and number of observations

 ``` r
 speciesid <- "SA"
 surveys_sub <- surveys[surveys$species==speciesid,]